webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 {{{example url="../webgpu-optimization-step6-use-mapped-buffers.html"}}}

-With rendering unchecked, the difference is even better.
+With rendering unchecked, the difference is even bigger.
 For me I get 9000 at 75fps with the original non-optimized example and 18000 at 75fps in this last version.
 That's a 2x speed up!